Sick Pay Insurance

 How Much Does Sick Pay Insurance Cost?

 The cost of Sick Pay Insurance depends on a variety of factors.
-Some you can’t control, like your age.
-While other policy options you can adjust to reduce costs.
-Insurers will take into account your age, medical history, and what you do for work, for example.
+Some of which you can’t control, such as your age.
+While others you can adjust to reduce costs.

 Using our Income Protection online quote tool, we’ve got some cost examples for you.
-These show how different factors can affect the cost of your policy.
+These demonstrate how different factors influence the cost of your policy.

 Provider